 For example, burning wood or fossil fuels does not just release greenhouses gases that lead to global warming — it also releases particulates into the air.
 These are tiny particles that get stuck in your lungs and damage your health.

 Many greenhouse gases are also toxic to breathe in large amounts.
 Take diesel cars: for a long time, they were thought to be cleaner than petrol, but recent studies have found that they release much higher amounts of nitrogen oxides.
 At high concentrations, these can inflame airways and cause breathing problems.
 They also react with the sunlight to form smog.

 So air pollution is pretty bad for us?

 That is putting it mildly.
-This week a study in the British Medical Journal linked air pollution to dementia.
+In 2018, a study in The British Medical Journal linked air pollution to dementia.
 Although it did not establish a direct cause, it found that people over the age of 50 in London were 40% more likely to get dementia if they lived in an area with high levels of nitrogen oxide.

-What’s more, last year a global report on air pollution said that it kills 7.4 million people per year, costs trillions of dollars, and “threatens the continuing survival of human societies”.
+What’s more, in 2017, a global report on air pollution said that it kills 7.4 million people per year, costs trillions of dollars, and “threatens the continuing survival of human societies”.

 Deaths from all forms of pollution come to around nine million per year, easily outstripping those from tobacco smoking, AIDs and malaria.

 Poor countries suffer the highest levels of air pollution, and the most deaths.
 This is not just a human tragedy — it also slows down the growth of those countries.
 And severe air pollution makes everyday life more difficult.
 Last year, in Delhi, the smog was so thick that five million children were told to stay home from school, flights were cancelled and factories temporarily closed.